 The greater Sacramento area provides a wide range of activities for all interests, with an active arts community, including the internationally known Sacramento Ballet and the Mondavi Center for the Performing Arts, professional sports teams including the Sacramento Kings, and a variety of award-winning restaurants and entertainment venues.
 It is also located a mere 80 miles east of San Francisco and the greater Bay Area, and 80 miles west of Lake Tahoe, which is home to some of the best and most picturesque skiing in the country.

-Fellows spend approximately 8 months on this rotation, which includes general neuroradiology, Head and Neck, Spine, and Pediatric imaging.
+Diagnostic neuroradiology fellowship rotations include general neuroradiology, head and neck, spine, and pediatric imaging.
 Each fellow will interpret at least 1,500 neuroradiological CT scans, 1,500 neuroradiological MR scans, and 250 MR/CT angiograms in adult and pediatric patients.

 In the general neuroradiology rotation, there is an emphasis on standard imaging modalities and sequences, but there is also intensive exposure to advanced CT and MR techniques, including CT perfusion, MR spectroscopy, MR perfusion, dynamic CSF flow imaging, and diffusion tensor imaging.
 Fellows are trained in and expected to perform the post-processing and interpretation of all of these modalities, in many different applications, including the evaluation of stroke, tumors, and brain injury.